Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 - This adds up to $50,000 in total depreciation (5 years x $10,000).

-- The IRS taxes this $50,000 at the same percentage as your income is taxed.
+- The IRS taxes this $50,000 at the same percentage as your income is taxed, known as depreciation recapture.

 How to sell rental property without paying taxes

-While there generally is no way to sell your rental property without facing any tax consequences, there are strategic ways to limit your tax liability.
-In a related vein, you can take a look at our article on how to report sale of rental property correctly.
+While there generally is no way to sell your rental without facing any tax consequences, there are strategic ways to limit your tax liability.
+If you’re exploring options for how to avoid capital gains taxes on a rental property, strategies like a 1031 exchange allow you to reinvest proceeds into another investment property and defer tax payments.

-If you are ready to get your property sold quickly and are interested in bypassing the common pitfalls of doing so, SoCal Home Buyers is standing by to help.
-We are committed to helping you sell the home fast, to limiting your property taxes, and to taking care of the details so you don’t have to.
+If you are ready to get your property sold quickly and are interested in bypassing the common pitfalls of doing so, we are standing by to help.
+We are committed to helping you sell your house fast, to limiting your property taxes, and to taking care of the details so you don’t have to.

-We’re professional real estate investors, which means we take over the responsibilities that property owners face when they decide to sell.
-We’ve got the experience, the resources, and the drive to help you put your concerns about the sale of your rental property behind you.
+We’re professional real estate investors, which means we take over the responsibilities that home owners face when they decide to sell.
+We’ve got the experience, the resources, and the drive to help you put your concerns about the sale of your rental behind you.

 Use a 1031 exchange in California

-The 1031 tax deferred exchange law in California allows you to defer capital gains and depreciation recapture tax after you sell your home.
+The 1031 tax deferred exchange California law allows you to defer capital gains and other taxes on prior depreciation after you sell your home.
 How does a 1031 exchange work in California?
-It allows you to put off paying both capital gains and depreciation recapture taxes until a later date if you follow specific rules that include:
+It allows you to put off paying both capital gains and taxes on previous depreciation until a later date if you follow specific rules that include:

-- After your home sale, you must purchase another property of the same kind, which means it must be an investment property that you intend to either use as a rental or flip.
+- After your home sale, you must purchase your property of the same kind, which means it must be an investment property that you intend to either use as a rental or flip.

-- You must identify this property as a replacement property within 45 days of closing on your current rental property.
+- You must identify this property as a replacement property within 45 days of closing on your current rental.

-- You must close on the replacement property within 180 days of the original rental property’s closing.
+- You must close on the replacement property within 180 days of the original property’s closing.

-The 1031 exchange rules in California allow you to avoid both forms of tax until you sell your new rental property.
+The 1031 exchange rules California allow you to avoid both forms of tax until you sell your new rental.

 Pass the ownership and use test

-If you want to sell your rental property and it was your primary residence for at least some of the time that you owned it, the government will grant you a deduction on your capital gains tax if you can pass the ownership and use test.
+If you want to sell your rental and it was your main residence for at least some of the time that you owned one property, the government will grant you a deduction on your capital gains if you can pass the ownership and use test.
 In order to do so, both of the following must apply:

 - You must have owned your property for at least 2 years.

-- You must have used the home as your primary residence for at least 2 out of the past 5 years.
+- You must have used the home as your main residence for at least 2 out of the past 5 years.

 I want to sell my rental property fast, how can you help?

-- Await our prompt response to discuss your property in greater detail and schedule a one-time inspection that allows us to offer the highest amount possible.
+- We’ll call you to discuss your property and schedule a one-time inspection so we can offer you the highest amount possible.

-- Choose your closing date, and leave the rest to us.
-You can choose payment via check or wire transfer.
-It simply doesn’t get any easier.
+- Simply choose your closing date and we’ll close on the date you need.
+You can receive payment via check or wire transfer.
+It’s that simple!

 FAQs